 Proposal

-The proposed investigation will explor the ways in which Red Hat has the potential to interface with a diverse audience, and how, as a company, we can most accurately express how those interactions will be safe and inclusive.
+The proposed investigation will explore the ways in which Red Hat has the potential to interface with a diverse audience.
+It will provide resources to help define how we can most accurately express those interactions safely and inclusively.

 The report will specifically investigate the following areas:

-Referencing non-discrimination in Red Hat’s official, outwardly-facing code of conduct, known as the “Code of Business Conduct and Ethics” by exploring and documenting other companies’ own outwardly-facing codes of conduct for internal business practices
+Referencing non-discrimination in Red Hat’s official, outwardly-facing code of conduct, known as the “Code of Business Conduct and Ethics,” by exploring and documenting other companies’ own outwardly-facing codes of conduct for internal business practices

-Referencing non-discrimination in Red Hat’s official, outwardly-facing code of conduct for business partners, know as the “Supplier Code of Conduct” by exploring and documenting other companies’ own outwardly-facing codes of conduct for business practices as they relate to suppliers and business partners.
+Referencing non-discrimination in Red Hat’s official, outwardly-facing code of conduct for business partners, known as the “Supplier Code of Conduct,” by exploring and documenting other companies’ own outwardly-facing codes of conduct for business practices as they relate to suppliers and business partners.

-Explor various tech conference codes of conduct to give the relevant parties at Red Hat the research to draft a code of conduct for the conferences it sponsors, including the annual Red Hat Summit, as well as the annual Red Hat Partner Conference.
+Exploring various tech conference codes of conduct to give the relevant parties at Red Hat the research to draft a code of conduct for the conferences it sponsors, including the annual Red Hat Summit, as well as the annual Red Hat Partner Conference.

-Explor how Red Hat can maintain “Global Dexterity” or appreciation of other nationalities make up Red Hat’s professional community, while incorporating protections against discrimination based on sexual orientation and gender identity.
+Exploring how Red Hat can maintain “Global Dexterity,” or appreciation of the legal and cultural differences of other nationalities that make up Red Hat’s professional community, while incorporating protections against discrimination based on sexual orientation and gender identity.

-Ihis is an investigation, and not a means to offer explicit changes to the above documents.
-I intend to allow my report to be utilized by the relevant teams and personnel at Red Hat to construct those changes, and/or request input for the Red Hat community at-large at their discretion.
+This is an investigation--not a means to offer explicit changes to the above documents.
+I intend to allow my report to be utilized by the relevant teams and personnel at Red Hat to construct those changes, and/or request input from the Red Hat community at-large at their discretion.

 Schedule